ElhamKhan859/Wifi-Hack-Public/README.md

 - Network Vulnerability: The ability to crack WiFi passwords demonstrates the importance of using strong, unique passwords for your networks.
 - WPA2 Weaknesses: While more secure than older protocols, WPA2 can still be vulnerable to dictionary attacks if weak passwords are used.
-- Importance of Updates: Regularly update your router's firmware to protect against known vulnerabilities.
-- Alternative Security Measures: Consider additional security measures like MAC address filtering or a VPN for sensitive data.

 ## Future Developments